jcmonteiro/robot-axes-identification/README.md

 - The robot may possess an arbitrary amount of joints.
 - The header line is optional.
-- Only on joint may vary from one row (k) to the other (k+1).
+- Only one joint may vary from one row (k) to the other (k+1).
 Otherwise, the k-th row is deleted.
--- Actually, small movements are allowed as long as they do not surpass a given tolereance.
+-- Actually, small movements are allowed as long as they do not surpass a given tolerance.
 - The last three columns might be replaced by nine columns containing the elements of the rotation matrix in row-major order.